polarfire-soc/polarfire-soc-buildroot-sdk/README.md

 ### Preparing the eMMC for the Icicle Kit
 If the HSS is not present in eNVM, using the y-modem loader, transfer the HSS to eNVM on the Icicle kit.
 Connect to UART0 (J11), and power on the board.
 Settings are 115200 baud, 8 data bits, 1 stop bit, no parity, and no flow control.
 Press a key to stop automatic boot.
 In the HSS console, type `usbdmsc` to expose the eMMC as a block device.
-Connect the board to your development computer using J16, located beside the SD card slot.
+Connect the board to your host PC using J16, located beside the SD card slot.

-Once this is complete, on the development computer, use `dmesg` to check what the drive identifier for the onboard eMMC is.
+Once this is complete, on the host PC, use `dmesg` to check what the drive identifier for the onboard eMMC is.
 ```
 $ dmesg | egrep "sd|mmcblk"
 ```